matt-manes/jobglob/README.md

 ]

+filter_out_url_terms = [

+]

 default_search_terms = [

 ]
 </pre>

-The first two can be used to filter out listings and the bottom one can be used to search for listings.
+The first three can be used to filter out listings and the bottom one can be used to search for listings.
 For example:

 <pre>